Reo Brothers: Typhoon Haiyan in Tacloban (November 2013)

 Typhoon Haiyan hit Tacloban, Philippines, on November 8, 2013.
 There was widespread devastation from the storm surge in Tacloban city, with many buildings and trees destroyed, and cars piled up.
 The low-lying areas on the eastern side of Tacloban city were the hardest hit, with some areas completely washed away.

-The Otic family survived from the super typhoon, but the devastation left the family penniless.
+The Otic family survived the super typhoon, but the devastation left the family penniless.
 It was 2 days after the typhoon that Raymart got the chance to communicate with their other siblings residing in Manila, via a social networking site.
 Their siblings in Manila immediately decided to bring the whole family to Manila.
 The Otic family had to walk for more than an hour to reach the bus terminal from which they were fetched by their brother-in-law, a bus driver for Philtranco.
 The brothers brought only their guitars and some clothes; and the family subsisted on biscuits, a gallon of water, and candies during their entire trip.
 It took them more than two days to reach Manila, where they stayed in a small apartment in Quezon City.